zzzyyyxxxmmm/basics/microservice/k8s/README.md

 Both these problems are solved by the Kubernetes Downward API.
 It allows you to pass metadata about the pod and its environment through environment variables or files (in a downwardAPI volume).
 Don’t be confused by the name.
 The Downward API isn’t like a REST endpoint that your app needs to hit so it can get the data.
 It’s a way of having environment variables or files populated with values from the pod’s specifica- tion or status

+## Talking to the Kubernetes API server
+We’ve seen how the Downward API provides a simple way to pass certain pod and con- tainer metadata to the process running inside them.
+It only exposes the pod’s own metadata and a subset of all of the pod’s data.
+But sometimes your app will need to know more about other pods and even other resources defined in your cluster.
+The Downward API doesn’t help in those cases.

+We can not call api server directly because of https, we can call it by kubectl proxy.
+The kubectl proxy command runs a proxy server that accepts HTTP connections on your local machine and proxies them to the API server while taking care of authenti- cation, so you don’t need to pass the authentication token in every request.
+It also makes sure you’re talking to the actual API server and not a man in the middle (by verifying the server’s certificate on each request).

+### Talking to the API server from within a pod
+Therefore, to talk to the API server from inside a pod, you need to take care of three things:
+* Find the location of the API server.
+* Make sure you’re talking to the API server and not something impersonating it.
+* Authenticate with the server; otherwise it won’t let you see or do anything.
 <div align=center>
 <img src="https://github.com/zzzyyyxxxmmm/basics/blob/master/image/k8s_download_api.png" width="700" height="500">
 </div>